mparker2/mparker_phd_thesis/chapter_3/text.md

 \label{ssec:results_model_choice}

 Previously published G quadruplex prediction methods which utilise machine learning techniques have used derived features such as trinucleotide content to feed to models [@Garant2017; @Sahakyan2017].
 These features result in the loss of some spatial information about the sequence, however.
 For example, the sequence `GGTGGTGGTGGGGGG` has the same trinucleotide composition as `GGGTGGGTGGGTGGG`, but is unlikely to have equivalent G4 forming propensity.
 Furthermore, Quadron derived features require input sequences to conform to the QuadParser regular expression [@Huppert2005], meaning that Quadron is only able to improve the precision of the QuadParser method, and not the recall.
 We opted for a neural network involving convolutional layers (those often used for image classification) that could make predictions directly from the sequence itself, without any derived features whatsoever.
 This allows us to make no assumptions about potential G4 patterns in the dataset.
 The overall architecture selected was a convolutional-recurrent neural network (Fig. \ref{architecture}), which has previously been used to identify regulatory motifs in DNA [@Quang2016].
 The first layers of the architecture consists of two one dimensional convolutional layers with a kernel size of 3.
 Convolutional layers contain a number of separate filters which are convolved over the data to generate an output function.
 The numbers (or weights) in these filters are determined by training.
 Each filter captures different local features in the sequence.
 A maximum pooling layer then reduces the size of the output feature space by half.
-These features are then fed to a bidirectional Long Short Term Memory (LSTM) layer, which is able to learn and recognise long distance relationships between features in the sequence.
+These features are then fed to a bidirectional Long Short Term Memory (LSTM) layer.
+LS which is able to learn and recognise long distance relationships between features in the sequence.
 The model outputs a single value between zero and one of the probability of G4 formation.
 The dataset was split into three for training and testing: 1332565 sequences (~80%) were used for training, 166571 (~10%) for in-training model validation, and 166576 (~10%) for post-training model testing.

 \newpage